Next: , Previous: version_bitmap, Up: Top

 %

-% the same performance as the unique hash table implementation.
-"Older"
+% roughly the same performance as the unique hash table implementation.

-% versions of the hash table are still accessible, but will incur a growing
+% "Older" versions of the hash table are still accessible, but will incur

-% performance penalty as more updates are made to the hash table.
+% a performance penalty that grows as more updates are made to the hash table.

 %